-The seven bones of the spinal column in your neck (cervical vertebrae) are connected to each other by ligaments--strong bands of tissue that act like thick rubber bands.
-A sprain (stretch) or tear can occur in one or more of these ligaments when a sudden movement, such as a motor vehicle accident or a hard fall, causes the neck to extend to an extreme position.
+The seven bones of the spinal column in your neck (cervical vertebrae) are connected to each other by ligaments and muscles--strong bands of tissue that act like thick rubber bands.
+A sprain (stretch) or tear can occur in one or more of these soft tissues when a sudden movement, such as a motor vehicle collision or a hard fall, causes the neck to bend to an extreme position.

 - Pain, especially in the back of the neck, that worsens with movement

 - Pain that peaks a day or so after the injury, instead of immediately

 - Muscle spasms and pain in the upper shoulder